Special Olympics athletes are the true leaders of the movement.

 How Do I Get Started?

 Just a few simple steps before you can step on to the practice field.

 2. Download and complete physical and release forms, or request them from your Area Director.
 Every athlete is required to have a current physical and release form to practice & compete.
 Physicals are good for approximately 3 years - read more on our physical policy here.

 3. Contact your local coach (your Area Director will tell you who this is).
 If there is not a local coach in your area, your friend or family member may become a certified coach by attending the required training sessions.

 What Other Opportunities Do Athletes Have?

 Special Olympics athletes have the opportunity to be involved in several other programs.

 Global Messengers help spread the message of Special Olympics.
 This program is just one aspect of the Athlete Leadership Programs that is designed to give athletes the voice they may not have had before competing in Special Olympics.
 They are trained to speak publicly, and share their story for the benefit of individuals with intellectual disabilities.
-For more information on becoming a Global Messenger or booking an Ambassador Club member to speak at your next event, click here.
+For more information on becoming a Global Messenger or booking an athlete to speak at your next event, click here.
 Kristina O'Neal has seen first-hand the benefits of becoming a Special Olympics athlete and currently is serving as one of eight Sergent Shriver Global Messengers.
 She travels the world sharing the message of joy, dignity, and respect that Special Olympics stands for.